Philosophy (PHL) Courses

 PHL 170 Ethical Considerations in Health Care (3-0) 3 hrs.

 The purpose of this course is to involve the student in reading and discussing medical issues from an ethical perspective to create depth in our awareness of the moral problems that cannot be ignored and more often than not, cannot necessarily be solve.
 The scope of this course will entail examination of different ethical approaches to moral problems in medicine and their success or failure in a broad range of medical issues, including the physician-patient relationship, the role of the nurse, euthanasia and death with dignity, rights to health care/costs of health care and an examination for important concepts such as autonomy, paternalism, rights, consent, confidentiality, among others.
-(Also listed as NUR 270) B View Course Syllabus
+This course carries SUNY General Education credit.
+B View Course Syllabus

 Key to Course Offering Times